KevinKra/Notes/electronics/components/readme.md

 ### Inductor Questions

 1. what is an `inductor`?
-1. what is an `inductors` main utility?
+1. what is an `inductor's` main purpose?
-1. regarding, water, what is an `inductor` like?
+1. regarding water current, what is an `inductor` like?
-1. explain the relation, in terms of water, of the `inductor` and a resistive path.
+1. explain the relation, in terms of water current, of the `inductor` and a resistive path.
 1. what causes `inductors` to work?
-1. what happens if we change the flow of current in a wire?
+1. what happens if we change the flow of current in a wire, where do we always see this changing current?
 1. what happens if we add more current to a wire?
-1. coiling an `inductor` does what?
+1. the coiling of an `inductor` does what?
 1. what do `inductors` look like?
 1. what can `inductors` be used for?
 1. how is `inductance` measured?